-Panasonic GH3 versus Panasonic GM1
+Panasonic GH3 vs GM1

-The Panasonic Lumix DMC-GH3 and the Panasonic Lumix DMC-GM1 are two digital cameras that were announced, respectively, in September 2012 and October 2013.
+The Panasonic Lumix DMC-GH3 and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in September 2012 and October 2013.
 Both the GH3 and the GM1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH3 has a resolution of 15.9 megapixel, whereas the GM1 provides 15.8 MP.
+The GH3 has a resolution of 15.9 megapixels, whereas the GM1 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (56 percent) than the Panasonic GH3.
 Moreover, the GM1 is substantially lighter (63 percent) than the GH3.
 It is worth mentioning in this context that the GH3 is splash and dust resistant, while the GM1 does not feature any corresponding weather-sealing.

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.